Countries that broke away from the Ottoman Empire include:

-When former Ottoman territories, namely Bulgaria, Greece, Montenegro, and Serbia, tried to free members of their nationalities that still remained in Turkey, the First Balkan War broke out, 1912-1913.
+When former Ottoman territories, namely Bulgaria, Greece, Montenegro, and Serbia, tried to free members of their nationalities that were still under Turkish domination, the First Balkan War broke out, 1912-1913.

 The Young Turks instituted a program of "Ottomanization" or "Turkification" -- to create a centralized, homogeneous nation of one race, one language, one culture, and one religion -- Islam.

 The thought was that a "unified" Turkey would prevent encroachment by European powers.